-Originally, Somalis probably hail from the southern Ethiopian highlands.
+Originally, Somalis were thought to hail from the southern Ethiopian highlands.
 As a people, they have been subject to a strong Arabic influence ever since the 7th century, when the Somali coast formed part of the extensive Arab-controlled trans–Indian Ocean trading network.

-In the 19th century much of the Ogaden Desert – whose people are ethnically a part of Somalia – was annexed by Ethiopia (an invasion that has been a source of bad blood ever since), then in 1888 the country was divided by European powers.
+In the 19th century much of the Ogaden Desert – whose people are ethnically a part of Somalia – was annexed by Ethiopia (an invasion that has been a source of bad blood ever since), then in 1888 the country was divided by European colonial powers.
 The French got the area around Djibouti, Britain much of the north, while Italy got Puntland and the south.
-Sayid Maxamed Cabdulle Xasan (known affectionately as ‘the Mad Mullah’) fought the British for two decades, but it wasn’t until 1960 that Somaliland, Puntland and southern Somalia were united, which wasn’t altogether a good idea.
+Sayid Maxamed Cabdulle Xasan fought the British for two decades, but it wasn’t until 1960 that Somaliland, Puntland and southern Somalia were united.

 Sadly, between 1960 and 1991, interclan tensions, radical socialism, rearmament by the USSR and the occasional (often disastrous) war with Ethiopia helped tear the country apart.
 Mohamed Siad Barre, Somalia’s last recognised leader, fled to Nigeria in 1991 after the forces of General Aideed took Mogadishu.
 At the same time the Somali National Movement (SNM) moved quickly and declared independence for Somaliland.
 Puntland also broke away.